Ashinfosec/Ash/README.md

 ## <picture><img src = "https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/about_me.gif?raw=true" width = 50px></picture> About me

-I’ve been in the IT field for over six years, starting as a desktop technician and working my way into cybersecurity.
-I have a passion for building and securing IT infrastructure, knowing that my work serves as the backbone of an organization’s technology.
-Alongside my love for cybersecurity, I’m also exploring software development and finding ways to combine creativity and innovation with technical expertise.
+With over six years in the IT industry, I’ve evolved from a hands-on desktop technician into a cybersecurity-minded systems engineer who thrives at the intersection of infrastructure and development.
+I’ve spent much of my career supporting software development teams—building secure, scalable environments that empower developers to deliver great products.

+Now, I'm expanding my focus into application development myself, building tools and apps with JavaScript and other frameworks.

 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>